Rockwell Kent: Politics

 Kent was not a Communist and considered his political views to be in the best traditions of American democracy.
 However, his participation in the Stockholm Appeal and the World Peace Council led to the suspension of his passport in 1950.
 After he filed suit to regain his foreign-travel rights, in June 1958, the U.S. Supreme Court in Kent v.
 Dulles affirmed his right to travel by declaring the ban a violation of his civil rights.
 Meanwhile, Kent also came under attack as an officer of the International Workers Order, a mutual benefit and cultural society supported by leftists and immigrants.
 In 1951, Kent defended his record in court proceedings and exposed the perjured testimony that claimed he was a Communist.

 From 1957 to 1971, Kent was president of the National Council of American-Soviet Friendship.
 After a well-received exhibition of his work in five Soviet museums – Pushkin State Museum of Fine Arts, the State Hermitage Museum, Kiev Museum of Western and Eastern Art, Odessa Museum of Western and Eastern Art and State Museum of Fine Arts, Riga – in 1957–58, he donated several hundred of his paintings and drawings to the Soviet peoples in 1960 (as catalogued in "Rockwell Kent's Forgotten Landscapes": Scott R Ferris and Ellen Pearce.
 Down East Books.
 1998).
 He subsequently became an honorary member of the Soviet Academy of Fine Arts and in 1967 the recipient of the International Lenin Peace Prize.
 Kent specified that his prize money be given to the women and children of Vietnam, both North and South.
-(The nature of Kent's gift is clarified by his wife Sally in the 2005 documentary Rockwell Kent, produced and written by Fred Lewis.)
+(The nature of Kent's gift is clarified by his third wife, Shirley "Sally" Kent, née Johnstone, in the 2005 documentary Rockwell Kent, produced and written by Fred Lewis.)